haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 ### Interop Module

-The Interop Module introduces three new instructions to the payment network: `MintToForBridge`, `BurnAndBridge`, and `CollectFees`
+The Interop Module introduces two new instructions to the payment network: `MintToForBridge` and `BurnAndBridge`

 #### MintToForBridge